Hadi Fayyadh

-Muhammad Hadi Fayyadh bin Abdul Razak (born 22 January 2000) is a Malaysian professional footballer who plays as a forward for Malaysia Super League club PDRM.
+Muhammad Hadi Fayyadh bin Abdul Razak (born 22 January 2000) is a Malaysian professional footballer who plays as a forward for Tōkai Soccer League club Vencedor Mie United.

-Early life

-Hadi was born in Kuala Lumpur, but raised in Tanjung Malim, Perak.
-He started his career as a ball picker on the sidelines initially when he was 8 years old.
-His talent was noticed by Irfan Bakti when he made a high jump while picking up the ball that bounced out during the Sime Darby vs Terengganu match.
-Starting there he was called to try his luck with Soccer kid.
-When he reached the age of 14 he continued to get attention due to the height he possessed.
-He has the characteristics of a striker and is suitable to play as a target man.
-He joined Malaysia Pahang Sports School by the age of 13.

 Club career

 Johor Darul Ta'zim

 He made his first-team debut by coming on as a substitute on the 67th minute against T-Team (currently Terengganu II).
 He became the first player born after 2000 to make a competitive debut in Malaysian Super League.
 Hadi went to a one-week trial with Japanese J2 League club Roasso Kumamoto in early August 2018.
 On 2 September 2018, Johor DT confirmed that they have released Hadi Fayyadh because of his eagerness to go to Japan.

 Fagiano Okayama

 Hadi became the first Malaysian to play in the J2 League after he joined Fagiano Okayama on 21 December 2018.
 But he never made any appearances with the club.

 Loan to Azul Claro Numazu

 In December 2020, Hadi was sent on loan to J3 League side Azul Claro Numazu which was initially planned to end on 31 January 2022.
 He was injured during practice on 23 March 2021 and was diagnosed with anterior cruciate ligament on the right knee.
 On 23 July 2021, he returned to Azul Claro Numazu after undergoing medical treatment and rehabilitation with his original club, Fagiano Okayama.
 In December 2021, Azul Claro Numazu announced that Hadi's loan period will be extended until 1 January 2023.

 On 21 April 2022, Hadi Fayyadh made his debut with J3 League side Azul Claro Numazu in a 2–0 win over Vanraure Hachinohe in the J3 League.
 Hadi Fayyadh made his team debut after got subs in 84th minute replacing Ryo Watanabe.
 He also officially became the first Malaysian to play in an official J League match.